Do the following statements sound familiar to you?

 - Serving small and frequent meals and snacks may be the way to go rather than 3 main meals a day.
 Choose healthy snacks like bread, plain biscuits, cereals, fruits, yogurt, cheese or a hard-boiled egg between meals.

 - Be realistic about the amount of food your child can eat at one time.
-Start with a small portion and praise her when she finishes her food or if she asks for a second helping.
+Start with a small portion and praise him when he finishes his food or if he asks for a second helping.

 - Toddlers often are more acceptable of finger foods where they can pinch and feed themselves, than having to maneuver food on a spoon.
 This helps to improve their motor skills too!